marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      - As #wWinMain runs to the end... it will:
        - Stop the worker threads
        - Log the first WARN, ERROR or FATAL message (if any)
-       - Cleanup resources in the reverse order they were created
+       - Release resources in the reverse order they were created
        - Return with #giApplicationReturnValue

      - #wWinMain ends with `return giApplicationReturnValue;`